y3owk1n/undo-glow.nvim/README.md

 - Filetypes that are passed in to be ignored

 > [!NOTE]
 > Window scoped highlight is disabled by default.
-To avoid splitted view with same buffer sharing the same highlight, you need to either set `animation.window_scoped = true` in your config, or pass `{ animation = { window_scoped = tue } }` to the cursor_moved opts.
+To avoid splitted view with the same buffer sharing the same highlight, you need to either set `animation.window_scoped = true` in your config, or pass `{ animation = { window_scoped = true } }` to the cursor_moved opts.

 > [!WARNING]
 > This is not a command and it is designed to be used in autocmd callback.